ThanhHung2112/Flutter_GPT/README.md

 # Flutter_GPT

-This is a mobile app developed using Flutter and integrated with the OpenAI API.
+This is a mobile application built with Flutter, integrating OpenAI's API.
+The app was developed during my internship at BRYCEN company, featuring two main functionalities: a chatbot and a document summarization tool.

-## Screenshots
+## USER INTERFACE

 ### Home Page
 <p align="center">